 - 1.1.
-If Disconnect switch is shipped assembled on insulators Skip Section 1 and Continue to Section 2. - 1.2.
-Switches rated 345 KV and above are normally shipped assembled separately from their insulators.
-Installation consists of identifying the live parts, mounting the base on the structure, the insulators to the base, and the live parts to the insulators. - 1.2.1.
+If Disconnect Switch is shipped assembled on insulators, Skip 1 and continue to Section 2. - 1.2.
+Switches rated 72.5 KV and above are normally shipped assembled separately from their insulators, with the live parts of each unit bolted to their own base.
+Installation consists of removing the live parts from the base, mounting the base on the structure, the insulators to the base, and the live parts to the insulators. - 1.2.1.
 Alternately (and easier) each pole may be assembled on the ground and hoisted to the structure as a complete unit.
 CAUTION: To prevent overturning during assembly, the switch base must be bolted to a level, stable platform (e.g. metal sawhorses).
 CAUTION: Lift fully assembled pole unit by the base only.
 DO NOT lift the pole unit by the live parts.
-Refer to Figure 1 and Figure 18. - 1.3.
+Refer to Figure 1 and Figure 9. - 1.3.
 Before disassembling the live parts from the switch base you must match mark the insulator bearing hub, switch arm, and rotating base to ensure correct reassembly (See Figure 2).
 Match-mark A to B and B to C. Failure to complete this step will make final adjustment more difficult. - 1.4.
 OPEN THE SWITCH and remove the switch live parts.
 Place them in a safe place to avoid damage.
 (Vertical and underhung mounted switches should be opened only far enough to relieve the contact pressure on the switch blade prior to removal of the live parts.) - 1.5.
 Refer to the Unit Assembly and Field Assembly (SF) Drawings for bolt sizes.
-Mount the center stack rotating insulator first, using the bolts specified in the field assembly bolt list.
-The easiest way to mount the insulators on these switches is to remove the top nuts from the jack screws that support the mounting adaptors, remove the mounting adaptors from the base, and bolt them directly to the bottom of the insulator stack.
-Then the entire stack can be lifted to the base and slipped down on the jack screw studs. (see Figure 2).
+Mount the insulators to the base adapters and the switch arm plate on the bearing.
+Confirm match marks are aligned and properly torque the bolts (see Table 1 on page 3). - 1.6.
+Confirm proper insulator alignment, the rotating insulator must be as near to perpendicular as possible to both the long and short axis of the disconnect switch base.
+NOTE: The original insulator stack height must be maintained.
+When the nuts on the jack bolts are used to adjust insulator tilt, opposite nuts must be turned equally (run one nut up a certain number of turns, turn the opposite nut down the same number of turns).

-Figure 2: Insulator Mounting
+Figure 2: Match-Marked Components